 To legally operate a motorcycle in the state, you must obtain an endorsement on your driver’s license.
-To do these, you can complete an approved motorcycle riding course, which includes a knowledge and skills test.
+To do this, you can complete an approved motorcycle riding course, which includes a knowledge and skills test.
 You can present your certificate of completion to the Washington Licensing Services Office within 180 days of completing the class to obtain your endorsement.
 Or, you can take the knowledge and skills test with the Department of Licensing (DOL) and pass on your own.

 Washington’s Comparative Negligence Law

 Washington law includes a comparative negligence rule.
 Under this law, you can recover compensation for your injuries even if you are somewhat at fault for the accident.
-This issue can come up if the other driver claims you were also careless or reckless while riding your motorcycle and this contributed to the crash.
+This issue can come up if the other driver claims you were also careless or reckless while riding your motorcycle and it contributed to the crash.

 Because Washington follows a “pure” theory of comparative negligence, there is no threshold at which you are prohibited from receiving compensation.
 You can be more than half at fault, and if another party is also to blame, you can still receive compensation.

 However, your compensation will be reduced if you are determined to be partially at fault.
-In other words, if you have damages valued at $500,000 but you are determined to be 10% at fault, then your ward will be reduced by 10% for a reduced total of $450,000.
+In other words, if you have damages valued at $500,000 but you are determined to be 10% at fault, then your award will be reduced by 10% for a reduced total of $450,000.

 While it is good news that you can still recover compensation if you are partly at fault, you will need to fight back against a comparative negligence claim in order to maximize your compensation.

-Let a Seattle Motorcycle Accident Lawyer Help You
+Let A Seattle Motorcycle Accident Lawyer Help You